melindagreen/hubspot-form-usability-enhancements/README.md

 ## Styling Customization

-The module provides a flexible color system that works with or without Tailwind CSS in your project.

-**Important**: This npm package is built with Tailwind CSS v4.0+, but **your project doesn't need Tailwind CSS** to use and customize this module.
+The module provides a flexible color system that works out of the box. **No Tailwind CSS is required** to use and customize this module.
 The pre-compiled CSS is included.

 ### Color System Architecture